 The Health Sciences & Wellness Program is recommended for students who desire a broad exploration of the health science field.
 It provides the general education enhanced with health science related courses, that allow a student the flexibility to apply for selective admission health science programs in different fields.
 Because of the varied programs available, students are urged to work closely with their advisor to meet their career goals.

-Additional Requirements: Each program has specific admission requirements – see program webpages for detailed information or meet with a health science academic advisor or faculty mentor for specifics.
+Additional Information and Requirements: Students are encouraged to apply for more than one program each year.
+Each program has specific admission requirements – see program webpages for detailed information or meet with a health science academic advisor or faculty mentor for specifics.

 What will I learn?

 Students will learn about behavioral and biological sciences.
 They will learn to apply professional standards and demonstrate critical thinking to health situations.
 Students will also learn about communication in healthcare disciplines.